 - Conversely, if an evil person was to defile the temple, and if this was future to Jesus and Paul (2 Thes.
 2:4) and not already fulfilled by Antiochus Epiphanes (2nd century BC), then it clearly was not fulfilled in 70 AD since no one went into the temple to be declared God but demolished it instead.

 But most critical of all is the undeniable fact that the covenant is not confirmed until after the city and sanctuary are destroyed.
 Even if preterists take Jesus’ baptism as the covenant’s beginning, it still predates his death.
 In other words, the sequence according to this argument is as follows:

 - Jesus confirms a covenant with many for one ’seven’.

 - Jesus ends sacrifice and offering at the midpoint.

 - Jesus causes desolation upon the wing of the temple.

 - The city and sanctuary are destroyed.

-Either the stated sequence of Daniel is true, or the preterist sequence is true; both annot be true.
+Either the stated sequence of Daniel is true, or the preterist sequence is true; both cannot be true.
 Regardless of what or when preterism claims the final ’seven’ began, it has to happen after the destruction of Jerusalem and the temple.

 Yet some preterists hold that this sequence is anything but clear.
 Operating from the presumption that the prophecy can only be speaking of one particular temple, the events are shuffled according to whether or not the temple is standing.
 That is,